ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when a conclusion is made from narrow and limited views.
 This is also called the cherry picking fallacy.
 Mass and social media is notorious of this.

->“Juana is living a blissful and satisfying life because I frequently see her posts on socia reto
+>“Jane is living a blissful and satisfying life because I frequently see her posts on socia reto
 >that she is happy.”

-The observer ignores the possibility that what he sees may not be true because Juana only posts what she wants people to see and believe.
+The observer ignores the possibility that what he sees may not be true because Jane may only post what she wants people to see and believe.

 <a name="scotsman"></a> No true Scotsman